pymc-devs/pytensor/doc/extending/inplace.rst

 it could add one to each byte in the buffer ``x``, therefore changing it.
 That would be an inplace :class:`Op`.

-Pytensor needs to be notified of this fact.
+PyTensor needs to be notified of this fact.
 The syntax is similar to that of :attr:`Op.view_map`: